CurtisSchneider1/mtgPriceAnalysis/README.md

 * Hasbro announced its highest set sales with Final Fantasy in 2025.

 ## Project Background
-Hasbro does not sell single cards but instead sells sealed decks, boosters packs, and similar product.
+Hasbro, parent company of Wizards of the Coast, does not sell single cards but instead sells sealed decks, boosters packs, and similar product.
 Hasbro also does not publicly report granular sales numbers per released set.
 Since there is then no official source for sets or individual card value, we must look at the secondary market.

 ## How to Use
 1. Clone this repository.